DropShipping startup costs: How much money does it take to get started?

 - How much does the platform cost?
 If you’re experimenting, or have no funds to invest, you’ll need to find a free option to get started.

-Choosing a DropShipping platform is up to you.
-There are suppliers who will work with you and fulfil your orders without using a platform – butas we have already mentioned, be warned, the process of working with individual suppliers can be quite time-consuming.
-You might find,if you take the route of doing it yourself, that you need to work with a developer to make your connections work if you don’t have the technical knowledge yourself – which all adds into how much your business will cost you.
+The right DropShipping platform for your business is up to you.
+There are suppliers who will work with you and fulfil your orders without using a platform – but as we have already mentioned, be warned, the process of working with individual suppliers can be quite time-consuming.
+You might find that if you take the route of doing it yourself, you need to work with a developer to make your connections work if you don’t have the technical knowledge yourself – which all adds into how much your business will cost you.

 DropShipping platform costs